sulfo/xml-sitemap-feed/readme.txt

 **Q: Do I need to change my robots.txt?**

 **A:** That depends.
-If you have no physical robots.txt file in your site root, the new sitemap url will be automatically added to your dynamic robots.txt when plugin actived.
-But if you use a static robots.txt file in your website root, you will need to open it in a text editor and add a line like `Sitemap: http://yourblogurl.tld/sitemap.xml` (adapt to your site url) to make search engines find your XML Sitemap.
+In normal circumstances, if you have no physical robots.txt file in your site root, the new sitemap url will be automatically added to the dynamic robots.txt that is generated by WordPress.
+But in some cases this might not be the case.

+If you use a static robots.txt file in your website root, you will need to open it in a text editor and add a line like `Sitemap: http://yourblogurl.tld/sitemap.xml` (adapt to your site url) to make search engines find your XML Sitemap.

+Or if you have WP installed in a subdirectory, on a server without rewrite_rules or if you do not use fancy URLs in your Permalink structure settings.
+In these cases, WordPress will need a little help in getting ready for XML Sitemap indexing.
+Read on in the **WordPress** section for more.

 = WordPress =